nico/clangtut/tut.markdown

     } while (Tok.isNot(tok::eof));

 See `tut02_pp.cpp` for the complete program.
-Note that this is a very complete preprocessor, it handles all kinds of corner cases correclty already.
+Note that this is a very complete preprocessor, it handles all kinds of corner cases correctly already.
 It also strips comments.
 The program can be compiled exactly like `tut01`.

 After building, play around with it a bit.
-For example, here's the output if `input01.c` is given as an input file:
+For example, here's its output when `input01.c` is given as an input file:

     $ ./tut02 input01.c